dyhes/zulip/docs/subsystems/events-system.md

 [api-bindings-code]: https://github.com/zulip/python-zulip-api/blob/main/zulip/zulip/__init__.py

-The queue servers are a very high-traffic system, processing at a minimum one request for every message delivered to every Zulip client.
+The queue servers are a very high-traffic system, processing at a minimum one request for every message delivered to every Aloha client.
 Additionally, as a workaround for low-quality NAT servers that kill HTTP connections that are open without activity for more than 60s, the queue servers also send a heartbeat event to each queue at least once